jackgray/spotlight/producers/finance/regsho/README.md

 Enter the database with `duckdb gme.duckdb` or whatever you named the db

-To query the top 5 most occurring stocks on Reg SHO Daily Threshold list and display their rate of occurence
+To query the top n most occurring stocks on Reg SHO Daily Threshold list and display their rate of occurence

 ```
 SELECT